fsmosca/Similarity-Dendrogram/README.md

 ![](https://i.imgur.com/nF1rowi.png)

 ### Requirements
+##### 1. If you want to run the python source
 * Python 3
 * scipy
 * matplotlib
 * numpy
+##### 2. If you want to run the exe file, just download the similaritydendrogram.zip file in the release page at https://github.com/fsmosca/Similarity-Dendrogram/releases
+* Nothing

 ### How to run
 * Command line
 `python similaritydendrogram.py --input dendrogram.csv --output simex.png`
+`similaritydendrogram.exe --input dendrogram.csv --output simex.png`

 * If there are so many engines, you may increase the image vertical length by (default=9):
 `python similaritydendrogram.py --input dendrogram.csv --output simex.png --figy 16`